 A limited number of honoraria, up to $500, are available for exemplary projects.

 To submit an application click here!

+All applications for installations, artworks and performances of a temporary nature that comply with the usage policies of the Railyard Park + Plaza are welcome.
 Artists should select an eligible, open-space area of the Railyard appropriate to their projects and describe the project in detail.
 Click HERE for the link to map of Railyard Art Locations.